-- ii - ij is Derby's interactive JDBC scripting tool.
+- ij - ij is Derby's interactive JDBC scripting tool.
 It is a simple utility for running scripts against a Derby database.
-You can also use it interactively to run ad hoc queries. - ij provides several commands for ease in accessing a variety of JDBC features. - ij can be used in an embedded or a client/server environment. - The import and export utilities
+You can also use it interactively to run ad hoc queries. ij provides several commands for ease in accessing a variety of JDBC features. - ij can be used in an embedded or a client/server environment. - sysinfo sysinfo provides information about your version of Derby and your environment.